Tola Showunmi: Crawley Town

 On 15 August 2024, it was announced that Showunmi had signed for Crawley Town on an initial two-year contract.
 He made his debut in a 2–1 loss to Wrexham, coming on in the 81st minute for Ronan Darcy.
 Showunmi had one shot on target and created one chance, but was unable to help his team secure 3 points.
 He then appeared against Wycombe Wanderers, getting to play 27 minutes and picking up a yellow card in the 1–0 loss.
 His first goal for Crawley came in the final minutes of extra time in a first-round FA Cup match against Maidenhead United at York Road, shooting from outside of the box and finding the bottom corner.
 Showunmi once again found the net in a 2–1 loss to Wycombe Wanderers in the EFL Trophy, tapping home the rebound from Jack Roles's shot from distance.
 His goal would level the match, but another first half goal from Wycombe secured a defeat.
 Showunmi scored two matches in a row, scoring the second in a 4–3 loss to Lincoln City in the FA Cup, and then scoring the opener in the EFL League One match against Charlton Athletic.
 Showunmi's goal against Charlton came from outside of the box, curling the ball into the top right corner.

+Return to Louisville City

+On 23 January 2026, Louisville City announced the signing of Showunmi on a contract through the 2027 season.